 Rural character shall be preserved by regulatory mechanisms through which development can occur with minimal environmental impact.

-Development shall be directed away from designated natural resource lands, aquatic resource areas and critical areas.
+Development shall be directed away from designated natural resource lands, aquatic resource areas,critical areas and located away from areas that would be vulnerable to climate change impacts

 The conversion of tidelands to uplands by means of diking, drainage and filling shall be prohibited, except when carried out by a public body to implement Comprehensive Plans for flood plain management or to respond to a natural disaster threatening life and property.